-The first Sea Ice Outlook of this year has been published.
-The SIO is organized by the Sea Ice Prediction Network (as part of the Arctic research program 'Study of Environmental Arctic Change', or SEARCH), and is a compilation of projections for the September 2015 Arctic sea ice extent, based on NSIDC monthly extent values.
+The third and last Sea Ice Outlook of this year has been published.
+The SIO is organized by the Sea Ice Prediction Network (as part of the Arctic research program 'Study of Environmental Arctic Change', or SEARCH), and is a compilation of projections for the September 2016 Arctic sea ice extent, based on NSIDC monthly extent values.
 These projections are submitted by professionals as well as amateurs (public outlooks).

 And here's the figure showing all the projections (click for a larger version):